aucad/aml-networks/readme.md

 attacks in network intrusion detection systems (NIDS).

 It involves evaluation of classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks.
-The currently supported classifiers are: Keras deep neural network, and a tree-based ensemble learner XGBoost.
-Both classifiers can be enhanced with an adversarial defense during training phase.
+The currently supported classifiers are Keras deep neural network, and a tree-based ensemble learner XGBoost.
+Both classifiers can be enhanced with an adversarial defense.

 This repository provides an implementation to perform various experiments in the specified setting.
 Instructions for running pre-defined experiments, and extended custom usage, is explained below.